 Geshe Jampa Gyaltsen was born in 1964 and thereafter raised in the Tibetan village of Rumbatsa, within the broader district of Trěhor Kham, original site of the now legendary Dhargyay Monastery, and birthplace of our centre’s kind founder Khensur Kangyurwa Rinpoche Lobsang Thubten, along with several other great Tibetan scholar-yogis of the 20th century.

 Geshela’s father passed away when Geshela was still young, but theretofore had apparently been an important local official.
 He was raised thereafter by his mother.
 Like most households in this particularly pious area of Tibet, Geshela’s family were enthusiastic Dharma practitioners.
 Despite such widespread fervour, however, the Chinese forces had destroyed almost all of the local monasteries.
 Secular education was, too, at the time a seemingly rare commodity in the area, and as such Geshela had to wait until he reached the age of twelve to begin formal education in earnest.

-The Chinese occupiers having relaxed their emphasis on restricting Tibetan border crossings by the beginning of the 1980, in 1984 the time was right for him to escape the oppressive regime that had been instilled in Tibet and make the long and arduous journey to South India and the monastic seat of Sera in order to begin his formal philosophical studies.
+The Chinese occupiers having relaxed their emphasis on restricting Tibetan border crossings by the beginning of the 1980’s.
+In 1984 the time was right for him to escape the oppressive regime that had been instilled in Tibet and make the long and arduous journey to South India and the monastic seat of Sera in order to begin his formal philosophical studies.